raghuchowdareddy/SpringBootDemo/README.md

 # SpringBootDemo
-This just a simple demo with rest controller + spring JPA
+This just a simple demo with rest controller + spring JPA + HSQLDB server

 - Clone the project in your local machine
 - Build the project using maven command " mvn clean install"